on December 19th, 2019 (JST) current information.

 Currency and Exchange Rate

-At most mid-level or better hotels, a tax (5%–11%) and service charge (5%–10%) are added to the room fee.
+At most mid-level or better hotels, a tax (5% to 11%) and service charge (5% to 10%) are added to the room fee.
 Often, travelers are charged a service fee that is added onto fees incurred at upscale restaurants and beauty treatment salons.

 In 2010, a value-added tax (VAT) refund system was put into place in Jakarta and Bali.
 Individuals carrying foreign passports are eligible (if the period of stay is within 2 months).
 The refund is subject to terms, such as spending a total of more than 5 million rupiah (tax excluded) during a single instance of shopping at specified shops.